Tag Archives: Storm Leads

 Collecting Leads from Facebook Ads

 After you’ve published your storm damage roofing ad on Facebook, it’s time to start collecting the information from your leads.
 You can achieve this through a manual download or by setting up an API or CRM integration.
-Depending on your CRM’s user interface, this process is relatively simple.
-You can manually download the leads as a CSV file if you don’t currently use a CRM for your roofing business.

 Tips for Optimizing Your Storm Damage Facebook Ad